Sonny Dalesandro: Charity Work

 Dalesandro works with countless charities through both Dalesandro's restaurant and the Tulsa Athletics.
 Some of these include breast cancer charities Oklahoma Project Woman and BCAP, HOPE (AIDS testing clinic) and Oklahomans for Equality (LGBT equal rights) to name a few.

 Jiu Jitsu

 In December 2015 & 2017, Dalesandro competed in American Grappling Federation's Nationals, both times winning gold in the no gi competition in his respective divisions.
-As a student under Todd Ryan of Brazilian Jiu Jitsu, he presently holds a purple belt.
+As a student under Todd Ryan of Brazilian Jiu Jitsu, he presently holds a brown belt.

 Personal life

-He can oftentimes be found roaming around Tulsa on his fixed gear bicycle or driving his gold 1970 Cadillac Coupe de Ville with his rescue chihuahua "Queenie".
-He is widely considered to be an old school punk and is generally a fan of anything counter culture.
+He can oftentimes be found roaming around Tulsa on his fixed gear bicycle or with his rescue chihuahua "Queenie".
+He is generally a fan of anything counter culture.
 Dalesandro was married to English model/actress/dancer Stephanie Hepkin [née] Harrow.
 The two were married in 2003 and divorced in October 2006.
 He is also a member of the debauched sextet TEA.